cdklabs/cdk-triggers/README.md

   handler: myLambdaFunction,
 });
 ```

-Similarly, `triggers.BeforeCreate` can be used to set up a "before" trigger.

 Where `resources` is a list of __construct scopes__ which determine when `handler` is invoked.
 Scopes can be either specific resources or composite constructs (in which case all the resources in the construct will be used as a group).
 The scope can also be a `Stack`, in which case the trigger will apply to all the resources within the stack (same as any composite construct).
 All scopes must roll up to the same stack.